ACEMerlin/Kratos/README.md

 You can easily handle click event by override `onEventMainThread` method.

+Notice that Kratos uses toolbar by default, so you need a `NoActionBar` theme in your style file, or you can just use `KratosTheme`.

 #### What's the benefit

 * No more fear of the changing requirements.
 Since activities are generated from json file, you can manipulate the layout on the fly(imagine put the json file on a server, like htmt on website).